menu

 One downside of living in Dover is that it can take a long time to commute to work.
 In Dover, the average commute to work is 31.46 minutes, which is quite a bit higher than the national average.

-Dover is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Dover doesn't have a public transportation system that people use for their commute.

 The per capita income in Dover in 2022 was $23,780, which is middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $95,120 for a family of four.
 However, Dover contains both very wealthy and poor people as well.